Merwe-Afrolabs/Merwe-Afrolabs/README.md

-- 👋 Hi, I’m Willem van der Merwe Joubert, a Junior Software Developer at [@Afrolabs](http://afrolabs.co.za/).
+- 👋 Hi, I’m Willem van der Merwe Joubert, a Software Developer at [@Afrolabs](http://afrolabs.co.za/).
 - 👀 I’m interested in Web and Mobile Development, as well as interests in Game Design.
 - 🖥️ My primary stack is working with Javascript frameworks like Angular, React and Vue with Python backends using Google Cloud Platform services
 - 🌱 Every day is a new learning experience on my road to becoming a better developer and I've recently also completed a course in React-Native for Mobile Development.